alexmackey/oauthoops/README.md

 This guidance is a work in progress list contains a list of common OAuth misconfigurations and bad practices.

-Many of these issues myself and colleagues have seen in the wild and some we’ve made the mistake ourselves – learn from these mistakes and build secure applications :)
+Many of these issues myself and colleagues have seen in the wild and some we’ve made ourselves – learn from these mistakes and build secure applications :)

+Thanks to my employer [Kodez](https://www.kodez.com.au) for support in putting this together and please reach out if you need assistance with Identity, Development or AppSec.

+## Contribution

+This article is currently a draft and looking for feedback/additional items so please feel free to submit a PR.

 ## OAuth Checks